SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-03-05-how-to-organize-a-successful-conference.md

 ogType: website
 published: false
 title: How To Organize A Successful Event
----
+description: >-
   As the winter slowly fades away… and by that I mean slowly creeping into our spring and chipping at our sanity.

   Good news arrives, conferences season is here.

   Quick sidenote, I understand that spring really doesn’t take effect till mid-march.
 But how many times can you claim your car has been frozen in the beginning of March?
 C’MON!
+---

 ![frozen.jpeg](img/frozen.jpeg)